brucewangsg/flexapplayout/Readme.md

 - `h` is a wrapper where all childNodes inside it will fill up the space in the `row` direction (`flex-direction : row`).
 This is pretty similar when you have `float : left` divs.
 The next `div` will fill the space on the right of the previous div.
 The sum of widths for all the childNodes will be equal to the width of this wrapper.

-- `w` will be just plain vanilla wrapper that goes along with `v`, `h` parentNode.
+- `w` will be just a plain vanilla wrapper that goes along with `v`, `h` parentNode.
 This wrapper won't modify how its childNodes should be laid out.
 They will simply fallback to their default browser flow layout depending on what childNodes are inside it (e.g. display: block div, or display: inline-block tabs etc).

 Break into two columns:

 ```
 <h>
   <w style='background:#eee'></w>
   <w></w>
 </h>

 ```